5 ways of getting to know your community members better

 Welcome new members and collect data during the onboarding process.
 Even if a community member doesn't have experience with your community yet, they can provide you with valuable data.
 Add a step to your onboarding process and ask the newcomer - why they joined the community, what they can offer to the community, what they are searching for, what are their skills and backgrounds and so on.
 Regularly review these findings with your community personas in mind, since it is possible that your community will change based on the perspectives of newcomers.

-Nothing beats talking to a real person.
-Research shows that people are more likely to trust someone they have met in person vs. someone they have only communicated with online.
-That is why events are more and more essential for your community.
-Events are great opportunities for community members not only to get to know other members but you as well and vice versa.
+Events and virtual events are great opportunities for community members not only to get to know other members but you as well and vice versa.
 Use this chance to meet and chat with your community members, since you might be surprised how much you will learn.
 Do you need inspiration for your community events?
 Read this article.

 If you would like to give community members a place to express their ideas and opinions you can set “open hours”.
 For instance, every Friday in the morning your office door will be open and anybody can come and discuss with you everything that is important for them.
 This “open doors” activity doesn’t have to be conducted only within in-person communities, it works in online environments too.